-- 1. The bridge must span the river, which is 14 feet wide, without touching it.
+- 1. The bridge must span the river, which is 13 feet wide, without touching it.
 No part or accessory of the completed bridge may touch the river.
 Also see paragraph VII.B.1 (p.
 8). - 2.
-The overall length of the bridge must be at least 22 feet. - 3.
+The overall length of the bridge must be at least 23 feet. - 3.
 The bridge must provide continuous rigid support for the decking along both of the edges that run in the longitudinal direction of the bridge.
 The support must be continuous and rigid for the overall length of the bridge.
 This is easily verified by sliding a piece of decking along the full overall length of the bridge.
 Also see paragraph VII.B.3 (p.
 8). - 4.
 The edges of the decking that run in the longitudinal direction of the bridge may be cantilevered over their supports no more than 6 inches on each side. - 5.
 The decking may not be attached nor anchored to the bridge. - 6.
 The bridge must provide access for placing the decking and load.
-Although decking is nominally 42 inches wide and 1 inch thick, the bridge must accommodate widths ranging from 41.75 to 42.25 inches and thickness up to 1.25 inches.
+Although decking is nominally 42 inches wide and 1 inch thick, actual widths range from 41.75 to 42.25 inches and thickness may be as large as 1.25 inches.
 Also see paragraph VII.B.4 (p.
 8). - 7.
-No part of the bridge may extend so high that it cannot be constructed in the building in which the contest is conducted.
-Also see paragraph VII.B.6 (p.
-8). - 8.
 On each side of the river the bridge must bear on the ground over a width of at least 3'6".
 Bearing is not required to be continuous over that width.
-Also see paragraph VII.B.7 (p.
-8). - 9.
+Also see paragraph VII.B.8 (p.
+8). - 8.
 The bridge may not be anchored or tied to the ground.